daniabee/The-New-Mixologist/README.md

 ## Learning Goals

 - Demonstrate mastery of the following:
   1. React
   1. Router
   1. Asynchronous JavaScript
   1. End to end testing with Cypress
   1. Create personas and user stories to describe your target audience.

 - Implement global state management through React's UseContext so that state is maintained during routes.
 - Create tabable features for accessibility
 - Deploy app using Vercel

+## Project Planning

 ## Runnnig the App